zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ```

 1. For the Llama model, we use [LLaMA-7b](https://huggingface.co/decapoda-research/llama-7b-hf).
-2. A validation set can be specified through the `--valid_file` parameter.
-If not specified, the finetune.py script will create a validation set by splitting off the number of samples designated by `val_set_size` from the train.json file.
-Moreover, you can also adjust `val_set_size` to change the volume of samples in the validation set.
-3. For `prompt_template_name`, we use the alpaca template by default.
+2. For `prompt_template_name`, we use the alpaca template by default.
 The detailed contents of the template can be found in the [templates/alpaca.json](./templates/alpaca.json) file.
-4. The parameter `max_memory_MB` (default setting is 80000) is used to specify the size of the GPU memory.
-Please adjust it according to the performance of your GPU.
-5. We have successfully run the finetuning code for the LLAMA model using LoRA technology on an RTX3090 GPU.
+3. We have successfully run the finetuning code for the LLAMA model using LoRA technology on an RTX3090 GPU.
-6. `model_name` = llama (llama2 is also llama).
+4. `model_name` = llama (llama2 is also llama).
-7. For more information on parameter configuration, please refer to the [src/utils/args.py](./src/utils/args.py) file.

 The specific script for fine-tuning the LLAMA model can be found in [ft_scripts/fine_llama.bash](./ft_scripts/fine_llama.bash).